-You will rarely meet a person from Punjabi background that has not watched or loved this quirky comedy about a man who falls in love with a girl from a difficult to handle Punjabi family.
+You will rarely meet a person from a Punjabi background who has not watched or loved this quirky comedy about a man who falls in love with a girl from a difficult-to-handle Punjabi family.

 She wants to study in Canada and our hero will perform many tricks to woo her.
 Featuring the dream team of director Anurag Singh and actor/singer Diljit Dosanjh, the film is a masterclass on how to make a successful Punjabi comedy film and must not be missed at any cost.